SoftwareAG/webmethods-api-gateway/docs/articles/operations/Upgrading API Gateway in zero downtime/Upgrading minor versions in zero downtime/README.md

 #### Step 5: Shutdown old API Gateway instance

 When Quiesce mode for all completed successfully in the old instance, shutdown it so that it won't send any metrics to any configured destinations like API Portal, external Elasticsearch, etc. The new instance is now receiving the runtime transactions.
 You can probably remove the old instance endpoint from the load balancer.

+## Troubleshooting

+For seeing the detailed logs during the upgrade process, enable the debug logs for these logging facilities 0300 Gateway Commons and 0205 MEN - Events.